AndresNamm/incidentshk/_pages/lda.markdown

   </div>
 {% endfor %}

-### Summary

 ## Code

-The code which trains the Topic Model for Hong Kong Traffic is available in [Github](https://github.com/AndresNamm/Incident-Detection-Model-Training-)
++ The code which trains the Topic Model for Hong Kong Traffic is available in [Github](https://github.com/AndresNamm/Incident-Detection-Model-Training-)

++ Incident detection code which uses the trained model is also available at  [Github](https://github.com/AndresNamm/Incident-Detection-Java/tree/master/src/main/java/bgt/IncidentDetection)

 So far,  I have created a [tutorial](https://andresnamm.github.io/blog/formating/2017/08/03/C++BOOST.html) for setting up for windows the C++ enviroment to run this code.
 Suprise suprise, its messy and not conscise.